 The Humanities Council’s Global Initiatives are ambitious multi-year research and teaching collaborations that are developing new networks in South East Asia, Africa, Europe, China, Russia and Eastern Europe, and North and South America.

-Comparative Antiquity, a research and teaching collaboration developing the study of “global antiquity”
+Comparative Antiquity, a research and teaching collaboration now in its fourth year developing the study of “global antiquity”

-Princeton Project on the Ethiopian Miracles of the Virgin Mary, a three-year international research collaboration to create a database of more than 700 folktales of the Ethiopian Marian miracles
+Princeton Project on the Ethiopian Miracles of the Virgin Mary, a four-year grant for international collaboration to create a database of more than 700 folktales of the Ethiopian Marian miracles

 International Network for Comparative Humanities, a working group of literary scholars from both sides of the Atlantic dedicated to promoting the comparative study of humanities